fnavarro94/NZTA-GraphRAG/README.md

 - Follow [this guide](https://docs.google.com/document/d/1f7_xYh_ZiRN6rhQZgvqgnqvm6_KM76Xs1UaiYTIg1RU/edit?usp=sharing) to start the first db instance.
 - Copy your created username (`NEO4J_USERNAME`), password (`NEO4J_PASSWORD`) and port (`NEO4J_URL`) into the .env file.

-### 1. Install Google Chrome
+### 4. Install Google Chrome and Chrome Driver

 Download and install the latest version of Google Chrome from the [official support page](https://support.google.com/chrome/answer/95346?hl=en&co=GENIE.Platform%3DDesktop).

-### 2. Download ChromeDriver

-Ensure that the ChromeDriver version matches the version of Google Chrome you have installed.
+Download Chrome Driver ensuring that the version matches the version of Google Chrome you have installed.

 1. Visit the [Chrome for Testing](https://googlechromelabs.github.io/chrome-for-testing/) page.
-2. Download the appropriate ChromeDriver executable for your operating system.

 ### 3. Configure ChromeDriver

 1. **Copy the Executable:**

-   - **Windows:** Rename the downloaded file to `chromedriver.exe`.
+   - **Windows:**  `chromedriver.exe`.
-   - **Mac:** Rename the downloaded file to `chromedriver`.
+   - **Mac:** `chromedriver`.

-   Copy the renamed executable to the `driver` directory in the repository.
+   Copy the  executable and all othe files that come with the download into the `driver` directory of the repository.

 2. **Mac Users Only:** Set the necessary permissions by running the following command in the terminal: